See what’s it’s like to experience five-star luxury at the Sofitel Legend Metropole Hanoi, the grandest hotel in Vietnam’s capital city.

 Since beds in Asia tend to be firm (i.e. hard as a rock), we especially enjoyed the plush king-sized bed that came with a menu with eight different pillows including a Skin of Green Bean pillow option.
 We also appreciated choice amenities including the rom’s big flatscreen television and espresso machine.

-The bathroom was decidely chic with its French-style bathtub, separate shower and Hermes bath products.
-Similar to the bed, the tub came with a bath menu with two complimentary experiences including a relaxing drawn bubble bath.
+The bathroom was decidedly chic with its French-style bathtub, separate shower and Hermes bath products.
+Similar to the bed, the tub came with a bath menu with two complementary experiences including a relaxing drawn bubble bath.

 Located on the seventh floor of the Opera wing, just one floor above our room, the Club Lounge provides a welcome respite from Hanoi’s busy pace.
 Open on a 24/7 basis, the Club Lounge serves food, most notably a French breakfast buffet and late afternoon snacks.